Coming to Ireland

 • What is a current account?

-• Who can apply for a ‘Coming to Ireland’ personal current account?
+• Who can apply for a current account using the ‘Coming to Ireland’ process?

 Please note: You must update your address to a Republic of Ireland address within the first 60 days of opening your account.
 If you do not update your address within this timeframe, your account will be blocked.
 If you do not update your address a further 30 days after this, your account will be closed.